Poznań

 Poznań is a center of trade, sports, education, technology and tourism.
 It is an important academic site, with about 130,000 students and Adam Mickiewicz University, the third largest Polish university.
 The city serves as the seat of the oldest Polish diocese, now being one of the most populous Catholic archdioceses in the country.
-The city also hosts the Poznań International Fair – the biggest industrial fair in Poland and one of the largest fairs in Europe.
+The city also hosts the Poznań International Fair, the biggest industrial fair in Poland and one of the largest in Europe.
 The city's other renowned landmarks include the National Museum, Grand Theatre, Fara Church and the Imperial Castle.

-Poznań is classified as a Gamma− global city by Globalization and World Cities Research Network.
+Poznań is classified as a Gamma−global city by Globalization and World Cities Research Network.
 According to several rankings it is one of the most business-friendly cities in Poland.
 It also ranks highly in safety and healthcare quality.
 The city of Poznań has also, many times, won the prize awarded by "Superbrands" for a very high quality city brand.
-In 2012, the Poznań's Art and Business Center "Stary Browar" won a competition organised by National Geographic Traveler and was given the first prize as one of the seven "New Polish Wonders".
-Companies headquartered in the city include energy provider Enea and e-commerce company Allegro.
+In 2012, the Poznań's Art and Business Centre "Stary Browar" won a competition organised by National Geographic Traveler and was given the first prize as one of the seven "New Polish Wonders".
+Companies headquartered in the city include energy provider Enea, e-commerce company Allegro and convenience store chain Żabka.

 The official patron saints of Poznań are Saint Peter and Paul of Tarsus, the patrons of the cathedral.
 Martin of Tours – the patron of the main street Święty Marcin – is also regarded as one of the patron saints of the city.

 Names

-The name Poznań probably comes from a personal name Poznan, which was in turn derived from the Polish participle poznan(y) – "one who is known/recognized", and would mean "Poznan's town".
+The name Poznań probably comes from the personal name Poznan, which was in turn derived from the Polish participle poznan(y) – "one who is known/recognized", and would mean "Poznan's town".
 It is also possible that the name comes directly from the verb poznać, which means "to get to know" or "to recognize", so it may simply mean "known town".

 The earliest surviving references to the city are found in the chronicles of Thietmar of Merseburg written between 1012 and 1018: episcopus Posnaniensis ("bishop of Poznań", in an entry for 970) and ab urbe Posnani ("from the city of Poznań", for 1005).
 The city's name appears in documents in the Latin nominative case as Posnania in 1236 and Poznania in 1247.
 The phrase in Poznan appears in 1146 and 1244.

 The city's full official name is Stołeczne Miasto Poznań (The Capital City of Poznań), in reference to its role as a centre of political power in the early Polish state under the Piast dynasty.
-Poznań is known as Posen in German, and was officially called Haupt- und Residenzstadt Posen (Capital and Residence City of Poznań) between 20 August 1910 and 28 November 1918.
+Poznań is known as Posen in German, and was officially called Haupt- und Residenzstadt Posen (Capital and Residence City of Posen) between 20 August 1910 and 28 November 1918.
 The Latin names of the city are Posnania and Civitas Posnaniensis.
 Its Yiddish name is פּױזן, or Poyzn.

-In Polish, the city's name has masculine grammatical gender.